broccoli0616/tp/docs/DeveloperGuide.md

 * 2a.
 Student NUSNET ID does not exist in the directory.

   * 2a1.
-AddressBook shows an error message.
+SoCTAssist shows an error message.

        Use case ends.

 * 2b.
 End time is not after start time.

     * 2b1.
-AddressBook shows an error message.
+SoCTAssist shows an error message.

          Use case ends.

 * 2c.
 The new consultation overlaps with an existing one.

     * 2c1.
-AddressBook shows an error message.
+SoCTAssist shows an error message.

          Use case ends.

 * 2d.
 A consultation with identical date and time already exists.

     * 2d1.
-AddressBook shows an error message.
+SoCTAssist shows an error message.

          Use case ends.

 * 2d.
 Student already has an existing consultation.

     * 2d1.
-AddressBook shows an error message.
+SoCTAssist shows an error message.

       Use case ends.

 * 4a.
 The consultation exceeds 3 hours in duration.

     * 4a1.
-AddressBook displays a reminder message.
+SoCTAssist displays a reminder message.

       Use case ends.

 * 4b.
 The consultation is over or ongoing.

     * 4b1.
-AddressBook displays a reminder message.
+SoCTAssist displays a reminder message.

       Use case ends.